Propcash Facts & Data

 - Unwillingness to close through a licensed title company.
 Title companies protect the seller.

-Propcash addresses these risks by vetting investors in the network, charging sellers nothing, and facilitating closings through licensed title companies.
+Propcash addresses these risks by buying houses directly, charging sellers nothing, and closing through licensed title companies.

 Sources cited